sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 [![Build Status](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin.svg?branch=master)](https://travis-ci.org/sscarduzio/elasticsearch-readonlyrest-plugin)

 ## ReadonlyREST needs your help ⚠️
 ReadonlyREST is an MIT-licensed open source project.
-Its ongoing development can only made possible thanks to the support of its backers.
-If you care this project **keeps on existing**, check out [ReadonlyREST Patreon campaign](https://www.patreon.com/readonlyrest).
+Its ongoing development can only made possible thanks to the support of its backers:

+1. @nmaisonneuve
+2. @Id57
+3. Joseph Bull

+If you care this project **keeps on existing**, read up the [ReadonlyREST Patreon campaign](https://www.patreon.com/readonlyrest).

 # Readonly REST Elasticsearch Plugin
 Expose the high performance HTTP server embedded in Elasticsearch directly to the public, safely blocking any attempt to delete or modify your data.